ad-freiburg/GENRE/README.md

 stored under the key "GENRE" in each line's JSON.

 Use `--mention_trie data/mention_trie.dalab.pkl --mention_to_candidates_dict data/mention_to_candidates_dict.dalab.pkl`
-to restrict the entities and candidates to the entity universe from DALAB (this setting works best on the AIDA-CoNLL benchmark).
+to restrict the entities and candidates to the entity universe from DALAB.

 Remove the argument `--yago` to use the wiki_abs model (trained on Wikipedia abstracts only).